 With our new customizable columns configuration (up to 4 columns), you can use any technique you like.
 Just easily configure it at the beginning of the session.

 You can even come up with a different set of names for the columns and run a brand new type of retrospective.
 Experiment, see what works for your team.

 Another improvement is allowing for the moderator role to change owner and also to edit the number of votes each person/issue can give/receive.
 These are great improvements for managing how long do these sessions take.

 Hosting, recording and following up on your custom Agile Retrospectives inside Confluence has never been easier.
-Our tool Agile Retrospectives for Confluence makes it easy for you to set up your session, publish it, and invite your team!
+Our tools Agile Retrospectives for Confluence or for Jira makes it easy for you to set up your session, publish it, and invite your team!

 We are always looking for ways to improve our products, so do not hesitate about giving us your feedback.